-That’s where time-tested, evidence-based strategies for parenting can be helpful.
-Whether parents are dealing with the “terrible twos” or with a teen mental health crisis, they benefit from having a toolkit for keeping calm, creating a harmonious household, and relating to their children in positive ways.
+That’s where time-tested, evidence-based strategies for parenting teens can be helpful.
+When parents are raising teenagers, they benefit from having a toolkit for keeping calm, creating a harmonious household, and relating to their children in positive ways.

-Here are eight simple yet powerful approaches to support the whole family.
+Here are eight simple yet powerful approaches for parenting teens.

 Living with kids can be stressful.
+That’s true for parenting teens girls and parenting teen boys, too.
 Tricky situations often arise.
-But if you’re able to regulate your own emotions, chances are your toddler or teen will do better, too.
+But if you’re able to regulate your own emotions, chances are your child will do better, too.
 Self-care plays a huge part in this.